 Research Methods (2 credits): This course will provide an overview of research methods used when conducting public health research.
 This course enables students to develop an understanding of research methods and in designing a research project, choosing and performing appropriate methods, and assessing the strength of a study.

-Financial Economic (2 credits): The first part of the course is aimed to provide basic and general tools in finance such as nominal, real, and effective interest rate and the use of net present value to evaluate the profitability of investment.
-The second part is aimed to address the unique elements in finance which are relevant to healthcare systems such as managing risk, budgeting, financial reporting, how healthcare is financed, and the significance of for-profit versus not-for-profit business models.
+Financial management for health systems (2 credits): The first part of the introduces basic and concepts and tools in finance such as nominal, real, and effective interest rate and the use of net present value.
+The second part addresses the unique elements in finance which are relevant to healthcare systems such as managing risk, budgeting, financial reporting, approaches to healthcare financing, and the significance of for-profit versus not-for-profit business models.

 Organization & Management (2 credits): This course covers the basic elements of organization and management.
 On completing the class, graduate students should be able to: apply management problem-solving skills to improve functioning of organizations and agencies in health systems, and demonstrate leadership, team-based collaboration, and conflict management skills.
 More details are described in the Hebrew version of this course.